jonlives/knife-flip/README.md

 knife role flip MyRole myenv
 ````

-will move all nodes containing the role MyRole in their expanded runlists into the environment myenv
+will move all nodes containing the role MyRole in their runlists into the environment myenv